andyblight/lottery/README.md

 Integrate next ticket generation with the importer so that I can use the output of the program.

 1. Get next ticket generation to work.
+DONE.
-1. Fix Lotto evaluation.
+1. Fix Lotto evaluation and generation.
 1. Integrate with importer.
+DONE using script.

 ## Done